Want to read this article later?

 How and when to apply

-The deadline for pupillages commencing in October 2020 is 7 January 2019.
+The deadline for pupillages commencing in October 2021, can be found on the Pupillage Gateway.

 Chambers also offers five-day mini-pupillages carrying an award of up to £750, and two-day unfunded mini-pupillages.
 See the chambers’ website for further details www.southsquare.com/pupillage.